MAGALA-RICHARD/apsimNGpy/README.rst

 Required Dependencies:
 *****************************

- numpy
+- numpy

- pandas
+- pandas

- pythonnet
+- pythonnet

- xmltodict
+- xmltodict

- requests
+- tqdm

- tqdm
+- requests

  Please note that apsimNGpy is tested on Python 3.
 We are not aware of its performance in Python 2 because it utilizes some of the new libraries like pathlib and f-strings.